Mirror Sites for MariaDB

 - The ability to do directory listings on mirrored sub-directories on your mirror host (for some platforms the download page links directly to mirrored sub-directories)

 - The mirror should update itself, preferably every 6 hours, but at the very least, twice a day.
 (See Updating Notes for more information)

 MariaDB will normally have no more than one release per series (10.4, 10.5, etc...) per month.
 There may be times when this is not the case (such as if a major bug is found), but those times are few.

 Timing for release announcements is generally oriented to the U.S. Eastern time zone.
 So if your mirror only updates less frequently than every 6 hours, have it update after midnight, but before 06:00, U.S. Eastern Time.

 With rsync, it is no problem to update several times per day, and doing so is encouraged.

-The primary rsync URL for mirrors to use is:
+The two primary rsync URLs for mirrors to use are:

-Here is the suggested rsync command for a mirror to use:
+Here are suggested rsync commands for a mirror to use:

 rsync -a --partial --delete-after --delay-updates rsync.osuosl.org::mariadb /path/to/local/download/directory/rsync_test